BarberAlec/ARMEmulator/README.md

 # ARMEmulator
-The ARM Interpreter.\n
+**The ARM Interpreter.**

-Current Features Include:\n
+Current Features Include:

  - [X] Basic instructions such as ADD AND and EOR !!

  - [X] Labels and Branching with B

-New up and coming features include:\n
+New up and coming features include:

  - [ ] condition flags

  - [ ] conditional branching!!

+ - [ ] an actual Make File